AuthorCarpentry/FSCI-2018/04-dynamic.md

 where `1c7...` is replaced by the token that we printed to the R console earlier.
 You will need to copy everything after `BEARER` that was just printed to the console.
 Paste it in after the `=` sign.

-6. Save this file, which will be read every time you use `R`.
+6. Save this file, which will be read every time you use R.

 FYI, this `.Renevironment file` will show up in your computer's home directory which is outside of your RStudio project directory.
 The exact "where" depends on your computer's operating system and configuration.